List of the Verney Letters

 The following data may or may not be present:

 John Broad and Susan Whyman began this project by pooling their resources.
-Putting this in a compatible form involved help with transcription of early listings by Jamie Ballantyne and Dr Tim Wales.
-The listing of those reels not originally covered has been assisted immensely by the work of Dr Rebecca Ford.
+Putting this in a compatible form involved help with transcription of early listings by Jamie Ballantyne and Tim Wales.
+The listing of those reels not originally covered has been assisted immensely by the work of Rebecca Ford.
 For the design of the web interface we are much indebted to Catherine Glover.
 Grants from the Aurelius trust and anonymous donors have enabled the completion up to 1675.
+Work is ongoing to complete the listing of the remaining reels.
 The Buckinghamshire Record Society has provided a portal to mount the finished database, while without the Verney family’s willingness to put the microfilmed letters in the public domain none of this would have been possible.